In future conflicts, the US Joint Force Sustainment faces increasing operational demands:

 Affordable, low maintenance, rapid assembly/disassembly for transport

-No/Low-GPS flight ops and landing autonomy, reduced operator workload and training
+No/Low-GPS flight ops, all-phase landing autonomy, reduced operator workload and training

 System Architecture